 For an extra-special experience, why not spend the night with a traditional Andean family?
 Check out our Chaullacocha Homestay add-on.

 After lunch, we will enter Machu Picchu at around 1 or 2 pm and spend the rest of the afternoon having a guided tour of the site.
-You will have 3 to 4 hours for to explore some of the alternative routes, like the Inca Bridge, in addition to your guided walking tour of the historic citadel.
+You will have 3 to 4 hours in total to explore some of the alternative routes, like the Inca Bridge, in addition to your guided walking tour of the historic citadel.
 For more tips on what to see, check out our Visiting Machu Picchu page.

-After visiting Machu Picchu, we head back down to Aguas Calientes where you will catch a 6 o’clock train to Ollantaytambo.
+After visiting Machu Picchu, we head back down to Aguas Calientes where you will catch an evening train to Ollantaytambo.
 We’ll have dinner in Ollantaytambo before continuing the rest of the way to Cusco by private transport, arriving around 10 or 11pm.